-For all advisor-assisted registration, a fee statement will be generated by the counselor for the student to take to College Central for payment.
+For all advisor-assisted registration, a fee statement will be generated by the advisor for the student to take to College Central for payment.
 Payment can also be made online.
 Grants, loans and scholarships will be posted directly into the student's account to offset tuition and fees.
 If the aid posted is not enough to cover tuition and fees, it is the student's responsibility to pay the remaining balance before the term begins.

-New Student Orientation
+New Student Information Sessions

-New Student Orientation is a course designed to acquaint new students with The Victoria College campus and the various resources that can enhance both personal development and academic success.
-All incoming freshmen, and freshmen transfers with less than 12 semester credit hours, are required to participate in New Student Orientation.
-Specific information on New Student Orientation dates and times is listed in the VC schedule and online at http://www.victoriacollege.edu/newstudentorientation
+New Student Information Sessions are designed to acquaint new students with the Victoria College campus and the various resources that can enhance both personal development and academic success.
+All incoming first-time-in-college students(excluding dual credit students) are required to participate in an online or face-to-face New Student Information Session prior to registration.
+For New Student Information Session dates and times, visit www.victoriacollege.edu/newstudentinformationsession.

-The Victoria College maintains an "open door" admissions policy under the authority of the Texas Administrative Code Title 19 and the Southern Association of Colleges and Schools.
+Victoria College maintains an "open door" admissions policy under the authority of the Texas Administrative Code Title 19 and the Southern Association of Colleges and Schools.
 Admission to the college does not guarantee admission to all programs of the College.
 Admission requirements for specific allied health programs are listed in the college catalog.